-Michigan Gov. Gretchen Whitmer facing lawsuit over ‘drastic’ coronavirus lockdown
+Michigan Gov. Gretchen Whitmer slapped with lawsuit over ‘drastic’ lockdown

 A call to Ms. Whitmer’s office seeking comment was not returned.

 The lawsuit is but one salvo in an escalating battle between Ms. Whitmer and those who believe Michigan must more rapidly open up its economy to stave off an economic catastrophe.
-The lockdown orders, which the lawsuit said were issued at a time when one estimate from the Centers for Disease Control put the projected number of nationwide infections at between 160 and 214 million, with deaths of between 200,000 and 1.7 million.
+The lawsuit said the lockdown orders were issued at a time when one estimate from the Centers for Disease Control put the projected number of nationwide infections at between 160 million and 214 million, with deaths of between 200,000 and 1.7 million.

 Those figures have proved wildly inflated thus far, the lawsuit noted.
 As of Wednesday, more than 83,000 deaths have been attributed to the coronavirus which afflicted the U.S. and other nations after first infecting people last year in Wuhan, China.